Maze Park TVWT

 Site Description

 Maze Park is a 42-acre urban nature reserve in Middlesbrough on the south bank of the Tees on part of the former Tees Marshalling Yard.
 It was created by the Teesside Development Corporation and is owned and run by the Tees Valley Wildlife Trust.
-Much of the site has been planted with a variety of broad-leaved trees and there are some lovely wildflower meadows to attract pollinators such as the regionally scarce grayling butterfly .
-There are several large landscaped mounds composed of Steelworks slag lime rich and very low in nutrients and similar to dry chalk grassland or sand dune and copntain and abundance of herb species including Birds foot trefoil plus areas of bare ground to encourage both Grayling and Dingy Skipper
+Much of the site has been planted with a variety of broad-leaved trees and there are some lovely wildflower meadows to attract pollinators such as the endangered Grayling butterfly .
+There are several large landscaped mounds composed of Steelworks slag lime rich and very low in nutrients and similar to dry chalk grassland or sand dune and contain and abundance of herb species including Birds-foot Trefoil plus areas of bare ground to encourage both Grayling and Dingy Skipper

 Sections: